Extreme Hearts: Production and release

-The original project created by Masaki Tsuzuki was originally announced on May 20, 2021, which was later revealed to be an anime television series on February 10, 2022.
+The original project created by Masaki Tsuzuki was originally announced on January 20, 2020 at the 15th anniversary concert of Magical Girl Lyrical Nanoha, although it doesn't directly confirm whether it would be related to Nanoha franchise or not.
+The title of the original project would eventually be revealed on May 20, 2021 as a new series, which was later revealed to be an anime television series on February 10, 2022.
 Junji Nishimura is directing the anime at Seven Arcs, with Tsuzuki writing the scripts, and Effy composing the music.
 Original character designs are provided by Waki Ikawa, while Issei Aragaki adapts the designs for animation.
 Aragaki and Kana Hashidate are serving as chief animation directors, and Shuichi Kawakami and Takuya Fujima drafted the sub-character designs.
 The series aired from July 10 to September 25, 2022, on Tokyo MX and BS11.
-The opening theme song is "Infinite" by Miho Okasaki.
-Crunchyroll licensed the series outside of Asia.
+The opening theme song is "Infinite" by Miho Okasaki, and the ending theme is "Sunrise" by RISE.
+Crunchyroll streamed the series outside of Asia.